-3

-Figure 3.5: Step 3.9, Finishing off the creation of Custom IP
+Figure 3-5: Step 3.9, Finishing off the creation of Custom IP

-You have now generated your own Custom IP component and it can now be integrated into our high-level design.
-To then modify this IP we will create a Vivado project file for the Custom IP so that we can continually modify the Custom IP, abstracting it from the high-level.
+You have now generated your own Custom IP component!
+In the next section, we will create a Vivado project file for the Custom IP so that we can independently modify the Custom IP and make it abstract from the high-level.

-3.b Creating a Project file for Custom IP
+Creating a Project file for the Custom IP

-On the block diagram (with only the ZynQ7 IP instantiated), select “Add IP” and find the lab0_ip that you just created.
+In the block diagram view (with only the ZynQ7 IP instantiated), select “Add IP” and find the lab0_ip that you just created.

-Select the “Run connection automation” to the s00_AXI of the Custom IP just created, the end result should be as follows:
+Select the “Run connection automation” to the s00_AXI of the Custom IP that we just created.
+The end result should resemble that shown in Figure 3-6.